-For instructions on installing MySQL on Microsoft Windows, using either a Zipped binary or an MSI package, see Section 2.3, “Installing MySQL on Microsoft Windows”.
+For instructions on installing MySQL on Microsoft Windows, using either the MySQL Installer or Zipped binary, see Section 2.3, “Installing MySQL on Microsoft Windows”.

 For details and instructions on building MySQL from source code using Microsoft Visual Studio, see Section 2.8, “Installing MySQL from Source”.

 For installation on OS X, including using both the binary package and native PKG formats, see Section 2.4, “Installing MySQL on OS X”.

 For information on making use of an OS X Launch Daemon to automatically start and stop MySQL, see Section 2.4.3, “Installing a MySQL Launch Daemon”.

 For information on the MySQL Preference Pane, see Section 2.4.5, “Installing and Using the MySQL Preference Pane”.